isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-07-post-early-malay-printing-in-singapore.md

 #### **Haji Muhammad Said bin Haji Arsyad**

 Much of Haji Muhammad Said’s printing and publishing activities were researched and documented by the late Dr Ian Proudfoot, one of the greatest scholars on early Malay printing.
-Proudfoot studied information found in the Straits Settlements Government Gazette, publications produced by Haji Muhammad Said and his sons as well as other contemporaneous literature.
+Proudfoot studied information found in the *Straits Settlements Government Gazette*, publications produced by Haji Muhammad Said and his sons as well as other contemporaneous literature.

 Haji Muhammad Said’s business went by several names, such as Matbaah/ Matba’ Haji Muhammad Said, Matbaah al-Saidi, Haji Muhammad Said Press and Saidiah Press.
 Haji Muhammad Said operated out of a few locations in the vicinity of Kampong Gelam.
 His early publications produced before the 20th century indicate that his business was located at 47, 48 and 51 Jalan Sultan.
 Sometime in 1907, his shop and press moved to 82 Arab Street which was also known as Kampung Silung.[^17]